Southall Day Centre

-The first day centre in the UK to tailor services to older people from Asian communities
+Southall Day Centre is the first day centre in the UK to tailor services to older people from Asian communities.

 Who we are

 We have strong partnerships with organisations that provide valuable services.
-Many work from our centres, which are fast becoming a central hub for many aspects of community support.
+Many work from our centres, which is fast becoming a central hub for many aspects of community support.

 Why we’re here